cedricsellin/travelapp/readme.md

 POST: '/newtrip' sending a JSON to the server to insert the latest trip information
 POST: '/removetrip' sending a JSON to the server to delete an existing trip

+You will need a .env file in the root directory with GEONAME_USERNAME
+DARKSKY_KEY=
+PIXABAY_KEY=

+Start the server with npm run start

 //TODO: Deal with the caching of images?
 // REDIS INSTANCE - KUBERNETES - DOCKER